 This manuscript provides a comprehensive and timely review of permafrost soils and carbon cycling.
 The authors summarize literature in a topic where recent decades has seen marked scientific progress and many new studies emerging.
 To review this field is challenging, but the authors are in a position to provide a valuable and authorative overview.
 I view this manuscript as a welcome and strong addition to the topic of permafrost soils and carbon cycling.
 I recommend it for publication following minor reviews.

+We thank the reviewer for his endorsement for our effort and his constructive comments which would help us to improve the manuscript.

 I think this paper has the potential to become a future reference work on this topic, but I am concerned about a few points that need more attention.
 The larger issue that concerns me is that some sections of the review, and the cited literature, is overly focused on studies from the North American Arctic (specifically Alaska) while fewer studies from Eurasia are discussed.
 I feel that there is an imbalance here that should be adjusted if the review is to give an unbiased overall view of work on permafrost soils and carbon cycling.
 See specific comments and suggestions below.

+We totally agree with the reviewer’s comment on the imbalance of citations.
+We have incorporated the references the reviewer provided plus several additional Russian sources.

 There are also several cases where I urge the authors to provide clearer formulations or definitions of statements that appear oversimplified or generalized.
 See specific comments below.